veraPDF/veraPDF.github.io/cli/terminal/index.md

 This guide shows how to start a Windows command line client: http://www.computerhope.com/issues/chusedos.htm.
 If you've installed veraPDF to the default location then it should be available directly below the directory the command shell starts in.
-The initial prompt on my machine reads `C:\Users\cfw>`, so to go to the veraPDF install directly simply issue the command `cd verapdf`, the session output should look as follows:
+The initial prompt on my machine reads `C:\Users\cfw>`, so to go to the veraPDF install directly simply issue the command <kbd>cd verapdf</kbd>, the session output should look as follows:

     C:\Users\cfw>cd verapdf
     C:\Users\cfw\verapdf>

-You're now ready to start, you can check which version of veraPDF is installed by typing `verapdf.bat --version` from the installation directory.
+You're now ready to start, you can check which version of veraPDF is installed by typing <kbd>verapdf.bat --version</kbd> from the installation directory.
 You should see something like:

     C:\Users\cfw\verapdf>verapdf.bat --version
     veraPDF 1.0.6-PDFBOX